Essential normality and the decomposability of homogeneous submodules: Essential decomposability

-The following example demonstrates that Proposition \ref{prop:grobner-basis-implies-friedrichs-num} does not generalize to polynomials in three or more variables. \begin{example} Let $N_{1}$ and $N_{2}$ denote the $H_{3}^{2}$ submodules generated by the polynomials $p_{1}$ and $p_{2}$ respectively from Example \ref{ex:cosine-is-one}.
-Then $\left\{ p_{1},p_{2}\right\} $ is a Groebner basis with respect to the lexicographical monomial ordering, but we saw in Example \ref{ex:cosine-is-one} that $c\left(N_{1},N_{2}\right)=1$. \end{example}
+Applying Theorem \ref{thm:stable-div-equiv-friedrichs-num} to an example from \cite{Sha11} provides an example of two submodules of $H_{d}^{2}$ with non-closed algebraic sum, and demonstrates that there is no straightforward generalization of Proposition \ref{prop:grobner-basis-implies-friedrichs-num} to polynomials in three or more variables. \begin{example} Let $N_{1}$ and $N_{2}$ denote the $H_{3}^{2}$ submodules generated by the polynomials $p_{1}$ and $p_{2}$ respectively, where

+and let $N=\overline{N_{1}+N_{2}}$.
+In Example 2.6 of \cite{Sha11} it was shown that the family $\{p_{1},p_{2}\}$ generates $N$, but is not a stable generating set.
+Hence by Theorem \ref{thm:stable-div-equiv-friedrichs-num}, the algebraic sum $N_{1}+N_{2}$ is not closed.
+Since $\{p_{1},p_{2}\}$ is a Groebner basis with respect to the lexicographical monomial ordering, this also shows that Proposition 3.8 does not generalize to polynomials in three or more variables.